 The Utah Museums Association Annual Conference Ogden, UT

 Academic Impact: Experiential Learning in the Southern Utah Museum of Art

-The Association of Arts Administration Educators Annual Conference Portland, OR
+The Association of Arts Administration Educators Annual Conference The University of Oregon - Satellite Campus - Portland, OR

 The SUMA Education Program: Building the Future from the Ground Up

 The Utah Museums Association Annual Conference Cedar City, UT

 Leading Change: Two Executive Leadership Transitions through the Lens of Cognitive Restructuring.The Routledge Companion to Arts Management

 Textbook Chapter, pages 138-154.